Skip to main content

 Log File Streaming writes audit and activity logs to timestamped files at a configured interval.
 Files are written in JSON or CSV format and stored in a selected destination folder.
 The destination folder can be located anywhere on your site, including folders on Remote Server Mounts.

-Log File Streaming is used for workflows that rely on file-based access rather than real-time delivery.
-These files can be consumed by scheduled processing jobs, used for historical analysis or audits, retained for extended periods, or ingested into analytics systems that operate on batch files.
+Log File Streaming supports workflows that rely on file-based access rather than real-time delivery.
+The files can be consumed by scheduled processing jobs, used for historical analysis or audits, retained for extended periods, or ingested into analytics systems that operate on batch files.